Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Trae by ByteDance is genuinely impressive as an AI coding IDE.

-I used it for a real website rewrite project that involved understanding old code, reviewing the existing structure, identifying the project objective, and rebuilding the website from scratch.
+I used it for a real website rewrite that involved understanding old code, reviewing the existing structure, identifying the project objective, and rebuilding the site from scratch.
 This was not a small coding test.
 It was a practical workflow that required context and direction.

 Trae handled the task better than I expected.
 It helped turn an older website structure into a cleaner version while staying aligned with the project objective.